 The Panasonic AG-1970's don't experience the same problems that the AG-1980's have with capacitors going bad.
 This is because the AG-1970 was made a year or two earlier and was using a different source of capacitors.
 Unlike the AG-1980, the AG1970s don't have circuit boards loaded with SMD (surface mount device) capacitors.
-This is not to say that the AG-1970 won't have capacitor problems, there's still many tubular electrolytics throughout it's circuitry.
+This is not to say that the AG-1970 won't have capacitor problems, there's still many tubular electrolytics and a very few SMDs throughout it's circuitry.
 At times, these can also become leaky and require replacement.

 The AG-1970 is built somewhat differently inside, it uses completely different circuit boards.
 The AG1970 is a fine VCR, especially good for SP transfers.
 However, if you're doing a lot of SLP/EP transfers, the AG1980 is the preferred VCR with its stronger noise reduction and a much more robust Time Base Corrector (TBC)

 I'm suddenly seeing what looks like black and white ants fighting!
 The tape played just fine a minute ago!

 This sounds like clogged video heads.
 Tapes have a mylar base that's coated with very fine magnetic oxide.
 As a tape plays, some minute amounts of oxide wear off.
 In the case of a tape that hasn't been played in years, there may be much more loose magnetic oxide.
 This falls off, and the first place it goes is in-between the very fragile video heads, causing a very snowy picture.
 There's several ways to clean the heads, but it's a delicate operation and can cause damage if done improperly.
 See our article here

 Why do I see a snowy picture in SP speed, but my EP (SLP) tapes play fine?